imyousuf/fs-image-manager/docs/DevEnv.md

 apk add nano
 nano dist/image-manager.cfg
 ```
+These commands (except for config edit) are summarized in [this](https://gist.github.com/imyousuf/0e515fc9bcd5ff03f7967a1ea9f11128) script.
+When using this script you may mount it into the container using `docker-compose.override.yml` and you use `custom-scripts` directory to keep the script in the codebase.
+Both of these paths are ignored in git and docker.

 Please note that docker-compose also mounts the **Pictures** directory in *User Home* to serve images in the app; please use docker-compose override mechanism to point to the right test image storage location locally.